hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 Yesterday, [Rich Salz](http://en.wikipedia.org/wiki/Rich_Salz) disseminated a patch to `openssl-users` that adds a variation of this `malloc` family to OpenSSL.
 An archived version of Salz's email is [here](http://www.mail-archive.com/openssl-users@openssl.org/msg73503.html).
 The effect is that in the forseeable future, it should be possible for OpenSSL to store RSA private keys on a the so-called "secure" heap.

 Now, **I know literally nothing about security or systems programming**, but I found this fascinating, and couldn't help but crack it open to see how it worked.
-In the rest of this post we'll explore in detail how it works.
+In the rest of this post we'll explore the implementation in detail.

 ## What you'll need